ClearlyRated helps B2B firms credibly differentiate themselves based on their service.

 Once you reassign an issue, an email will be sent notifying the new lead who will be resolving the open issue.

 With these new steps in place, the ability to record, track and update the progress will streamline the entire process of handling detractors.
+Visibility into My Issues is dependent on user access.

 Within your ClearlyRated dashboard, there’s a section built specifically for you and the issues you’re managing.
-At a glance, when first logging into your dashboard, in the top right screen you’ll now quickly see how many Open issues you’re actively working.
+At a glance, when first logging into your dashboard, in the top right screen you’ll now quickly see how many Open Issues you’re actively working.

 By clicking directly on My Issues, you’ll be directed to a page where all of the Issues you have access to are sorted into five categories: Flagged Responses, Actively Working, Followed Issues, All Open Issues, and All Closed Issues.
 From here you’ll be able to quickly assess the feedback and take appropriate action.
 Ideally you would take your first action within the first 2 days of a response being marked as “Needs Attention” and have all Open Issues closed within two weeks.